Tobermory

 Bruce Peninsula’s west coast offers spectacular sunsets, sandy beaches and a great variety of shoreline flora.
 Beaches are typically shallower and warmer on this side of the peninsula, making for better swimming if you visit early in the summer season or early fall while the waters are still warm.
 There are a ton of places to put in your kitesurf boards, surf or SUP boards, canoes and kayaks on the Lake Huron side, and marinas in the lakeside communities for boaters.

 On Bruce Peninsula’s east coast, you’ll find the deep, crisp blue waters and rocky shoreline of Georgian Bay.
 This is where you want to be for deeper water boating and fishing, scuba diving, colder water swimming and sunsets that will make you into a morning person.
+Be sure to use our boating and paddling highlights page and our beaches page that lists 15 of our public beaches to make sure you don’t miss a thing on either shore!

 3. Get to Know Your Transit Options & Safe Driving Practices on the Bruce